Why GIVA?

 Works

 The 1% figure is the product of deliberate analysis.
-It is calibrated to be achievable by every class of institution GIVA addresses, collectively significant at scale, and proportionally fair across institutions of vastly different size.
+It is calibrated to be achievable by every class of institution GIVA addresses, collectively significant at scale, and equitable across institutions of vastly different size.

 I